 Development Account Projects

-Increase Pacific SIDS Cities’ Resilience to Climate Change
+Capacity Development to increase Asian and Pacific Cities' Resilience to Climate Change

 Coastal areas of the Asia and Pacific region were identified by IPCC as particularly exposed to climate change.
 A large proportion of the fastest growing urban areas are in these locations.
 Within these cities it is the urban poor who are particularly vulnerable to climate change as their settlements are often on marginal land, with poor quality of housing and infrastructure, and they lack adequate coping mechanisms and asset security when disaster strikes.